NSHipster/articles/2014-11-03-uisplitviewcontroller.md

 Be sure to check out the [`UISplitViewControllerDelegate`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UISplitViewControllerDelegate_protocol/index.html) documentation to learn about all the other fancy things you can do with the `UISplitViewController`.

-Given the new different device sizes we now have to work with as iOS developers, the UISplitViewController will soon have to become our new best friend!
+Given the new different device sizes we now have to work with as iOS developers, the UISplitViewController will soon be our new best friend!

 > You can get the complete source code for the project used in this post [on GitHub](https://github.com/NatashaTheRobot/UISplitViewControllerDemo).